Introduction to BigQuery Omni

 In addition to the limitations for BigLake tables, the following limitations apply to BigQuery Omni, which includes BigLake tables based on Amazon S3 and Blob Storage data:

-• Working with data in any of the BigQuery Omni regions is not supported by Standard and Enterprise Plus editions.
+• Working with data in any of the BigQuery Omni regions is not supported by the Standard and Enterprise Plus editions.
 For more information about editions, see Introduction to BigQuery editions.

-• The OBJECT_PRIVILEGES, STREAMING_TIMELINE_BY_*, TABLE_SNAPSHOTS, and PARTITIONS INFORMATION_SCHEMA views are not available for BigLake tables based on Amazon S3 and Blob Storage data.
+• The OBJECT_PRIVILEGES, STREAMING_TIMELINE_BY_*, TABLE_SNAPSHOTS, TABLE_STORAGE, and PARTITIONS INFORMATION_SCHEMA views are not available for BigLake tables based on Amazon S3 and Blob Storage data.

-• Materialized views are not supported.
+• Materialized views are not supported for Blob Storage.

 • JavaScript UDFs are not supported.